charlesrosenbauer/SmartNamer/README.md

 **Can I Help?**

-If you know Haskell, sure!
+If you know Golang, sure!
 Contact me if you want info on what you can help with.